Iodine and Hashimoto’s Autoimmune Thyroid Disease

 One of the 40 Iodine treated patients, a young lady also suffered from Myasthenia Gravis was on Birth Control Pills, and had very elevated antibody levels She developed overt hyperthyroidism which resolved after withdrawal of the Iodine.
 The authors speculated that this patient may have had underlying Graves disease.(16)

 Dr. Yoon’s conclusion that iodine restriction is beneficial for the Hashimoto’s patient is not supported by his own data.
-A reduction in TSH seen in the Iodine restricted group is probably due solely to the effect of Iodine on thyroid function and not related to any effect on the underlying autoimmune disease.
+A reduction in TSH seen in the Iodine restricted group is simply the removal of the suppressive effect of Iodine on thyroid function, with no benefit for the underlying autoimmune process.
 Dr Yoon’s data actually showed higher iodine intake in the Recovery patients.
+A discrepancy he explains away with the observation this group had higher iodine excretion.

 The Iodine Project